jinsh3ng/HDB_Price_Prediction/HDB_LLM_ML_Price_Prediction/README.md

 # GovTech Take-home Assignment
 Hi recruiter, thank you for reviewing my application and giving me the opportunity to showcase my work.

-To be upfront, this past week was unusually busy for me, and I slightly exceeded the 36-hour time frame provided.
+To be upfront, this week was unusually busy for me, and I slightly exceeded the 36-hour time frame provided.
 Despite that, I was able to build an application that minually captures the core functionality of the task, and I hope it meets your expectations.

 I also want to acknowledge that I used AI tools as part of my development process.
 However, the architecture, and implementation logic were driven by me.<table>